 Pro Tip: If your CRM doesn’t allow you to customize dashboards to meet your needs, you might want to try a third-party dashboard tool like Klipfolio.
 It connects with your CRM, Helpdesk, marketing automation, or other sales tools to allow you to create highly visual dashboards with your existing customer data.

 What are Sales Dashboard KPIs?

 Key performance indicators (KPIs) are metrics that you have established as being important to the success of your sales team.
-They help you track and measure the activities and performance related to your sales goals, and are an important part of coaching and managing your sales team.
+They help you track and measure the activities and performance related to your sales goals, and are an important part of coaching and sales management.
 Common KPIs include customer revenue, deals won or lost, sales activities completed, and customer lifetime value, and are tracked in your sales dashboard.

 Examples of Sales KPI Dashboards

 We created nine example sales dashboards that show you how you can effectively track and measure the KPIs that matter to your sales organization.
 Using your CRM or business intelligence software, you can configure your own dashboards, or use these examples as a place to start based on what you need to track.

 Here are the top nine sales dashboards every sales team should use:

 Current Deals Dashboard